 Laboratory tests contribute vital information about a patient's health.
 Correct diagnostic and therapeutic decisions rely, in part, on the accuracy of test results.
 Adequate patient preparation, specimen collection, and specimen handling are essential prerequisites for accurate test results.
 The accuracy of test results is dependent on the integrity of specimens.

 Safety and Disposal Considerations in Specimen Collection

-In all settings in which specimens are collected and prepared for testing, laboratory and health care personnel should follow current recommended sterile techniques, including precautions regarding the use of needles and other sterile equipment as well as guidelines for the responsible disposal of all biological material that is potentially hazardous as well as contaminated specimen collection supplies.
+In all settings in which specimens are collected and prepared for testing, laboratory and health care personnel should follow current recommended sterile techniques, including precautions regarding the use of needles and other sterile equipment.
+Treat all biological material as material that is potentially hazardous as well as contaminated specimen collection supplies.
 For all those who are involved in specimen collection and preparation, the responsibility to adhere to current recommendations designed to maintain the safety of both patients and health care workers does not end when the patient is dismissed.

 There are four steps involved in obtaining a good quality specimen for testing: (1) preparation of the patient, (2) collection of the specimen, (3) processing the specimen, and (4) storing and/or transporting the specimen.
 Since information related to any of these areas may change as clinical laboratory technology changes, please refer to the latest edition of the LabCorp Directory of Services and Interpretive Guide for current instructions.

 Prior to each collection, review the appropriate test description, including the specimen type indicated, the volume, the procedure, the collection materials, patient preparation, and storage and handling instructions.

 Preparing the Patient.
 Provide the patient, in advance, with appropriate collection instructions and information on fasting, diet, and medication restrictions when indicated for the specific test.